 - Examine and evaluate the concept of restorative justice.

-- Understand restorative justice from the perspectives of the victim, the offender, and the community.
+- Demonstrate an understanding of restorative justice from the perspectives of the victim, the offender, and the community.

 - Employ the methods and data that historians and social and behavioral scientists use to investigate the human condition.